seven-hills-technology/seven-hills-technology.github.io/index.md

     <div class="sh-tagline">
         <h2 class="sh-header-lines"><span>A Smarter Way To Build Software</span></h2>
     </div>
     <div class="sh-description">A custom software development company, we were built to offer a smarter alternative to traditional software consulting.
-Our experts have the skillsets required to help you start, grow, and support your business.</div>
+Whether it's a cloud application to drive efficiency or that mobile app you've always dreamed of, our experts have the skillsets required to help you start, grow, and support your business.</div>
     <div class="sh-product-list">
         <a href="/flex-teams">
             <div class="sh-product sh-product-flex-teams">